dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 For e.g. - If you wish to install v1.4 of the CSI PowerMax driver, use the image tag `dellemc/csi-powermax:v1.4.0.000R`

 ### SideCars
 Although the sidecars field in the driver specification is optional, it is **strongly** recommended to not modify any details related to sidecars provided (if present) in the sample manifests.
 The only exception to this is modifications requested by the documentation, for example, filling in blank IPs or other such system-specific data.
-Any modifications not specifically requested by the documentation should be only done after consulting with Dell EMC support.
+Any modifications not specifically requested by the documentation should be only done after consulting with Dell support.

 ### Modify the driver specification
 * Choose the correct configVersion.
 Refer the table containing the full list of supported drivers and versions.